eugenganenco/SRealty/README.md

 Modeling.ipynb trains an XGBRegressor model using the scraped data combined with some data found on wikipedia.
 The porpoise of this model is to predict price of a house given various parameters of the said house.

 ### Telegram bot
   The telegram bot should be a way for users to both interact with the data and be get notified about relevant listings collected by the webscraper based on their querries.
-The bot runs on aiogram library.
+The bot runs on aiogram library and has database functionality to store the data about its subscribers.
 The telegram bot is not finished.